symfony/symfony-docs/create_framework/http_foundation.rst

 simple anymore if we want to avoid PHP warnings/notices and make the code more secure.

-Beyond security, this code is not even easily testable.
+Beyond security, this code is quite hard to test.
 Even if there is not much to test, it strikes me that writing unit tests for the simplest possible snippet of PHP code is not natural and feels ugly.
 Here is a tentative PHPUnit unit test for the above code::